arsitektur-jaringan-komputer/Modul-Jarkom/Modul-1/README - English.md

 ## Excercise

 1. When accessing a web page, what port does a packet go to?
-2. What is the difference between accessing the main page of if.its.ac.id and monta.if.its.ac.id?
-Explain your answer.
+2. What is the difference between accessing the main page of its.ac.id and monta.if.its.ac.id?
+Explain your answer!
 3. How many packets are sent by the web server when downloading a file?
 Why did it happen?
 4. From the packet analysis result, what is the difference between a persistent connection and a non-persistent connection?
 5. What is the difference between basic authentication method and digest?